krakenCookie/krakenCookie.github.io/_posts/2017-10-28-selfspy_post.md

 See the `Source:   query [?? x 10]` at the top?
 As it currently stands, `key_db` isn't a data frame or a `tbl_df`--it's just a query to the database--it doesn't know how many rows there are yet.
 When dealing with SQL, `dplyr` evaluates things _lazily_, meaning it won't actually fetch all the data from the database unless you demand it.

-You can see that there's a lot of info in `key_db`: in addition to timining information for the key presses, it has the IDs of all the applications and windows that were active while you were typing.
+You can see that there's a lot of info in `key_db`: in addition to timing information for the key presses, it has the IDs of all the applications and windows that were active while you were typing.
 Today, I'll only be focusing on the key presses and the names of the applications.

 Let's look at some of the functions I've written to help you analyze your data.

-### Getting the keypresses in human-readable formats
+### Getting the key presses in human-readable formats

 In order analyze the key presses, we have to get them to a point where we can work with them.
 For this, I've written the function `getPresses()`.
 There are a lot of optional arguments, but they're detailed in the code.
 The basic functionality is like this: